cloudposse/atmos/website/docs/core-concepts/components/component-vendoring.md

 title: Component Vendoring
 sidebar_position: 3
 sidebar_label: Vendoring
-description: Use Component Vendoring to make a copy of 3rd-party components in your own repo.
+description: Use Component Vendoring to make copies of 3rd-party components in your own repo.
 id: vendoring
 ---